 The thesis option is provided for students wishing to receive professional training via coursework integrated with research training through the successful completion of a thesis.
 In the MS Thesis Option, all coursework is selected consistent with specific degree and emphasis area requirements in coordination with the Student’s Faculty Advisor and approved by the student’s Advisory Committee on the Program of Study.
 To receive the M.S. degree, each student is required to present a satisfactory research proposal approved by the student’s advisory committee and the graduate coordinator and pass a final examination and defense of the research thesis.

-The non-thesis option is provided for students either currently employed in professional practice or wishing to emphasize only professional training through their MS. For the MS Non-Thesis Option, all coursework is selected consistent with specific degree and emphasis area requirements and approved by the program’s Graduate Director and Advisory Committee on the Program of Study.
-The Graduate Director serves as the student’s faculty advisor.
-The student identifies an appropriate faculty member to serve as supervisor for their Master’s Project who then works in coordination with the Graduate Director to advise the student through degree completion.
-The supervising faculty for the Master’s Project, the Graduate Director, and Graduate Coordinator comprise the student’s Advisory Committee.
-To receive the M.S. degree under the Non-Thesis Option, each student is required to complete a Master’s Project under the supervision of a faculty member and submit a Masters Project Report for approval by the student’s Advisory Committee.
+The non-thesis option is provided for students either currently employed in professional practice or wishing to emphasize only professional training through their MS degree.
+The Graduate Coordinator serves as the faculty advisor for non-thesis students.
+All coursework is selected consistent with degree and emphasis area requirements and approved by the program’s Graduate Coordinator on the Program of Study.
+Non-thesis students are not required to have an Advisory Committee.
+To receive the MS degree under the non-thesis option, each student must identify an appropriate faculty member to serve as supervisor for their Master’s Project (ENGR 7010).
+Upon completion, the student must submit their Masters Project Report and a College of Engineering (CENGR) Master’s Project Completion form for approval by the student’s Graduate Coordinator.